From minimal-length quantum theory to modified gravity: Generalized uncertainty principle and black hole entropy

 where $S_{\mathrm{corr}}$ contains sub-leading terms due to quantum gravity effects.
 On the other hand, starting from BH absorption and emission, with a Gedankenexperiment similar to Heisenberg’s microscope, one can arrive at a GUP formulation~\cite{Maggiore:1993rv}.

-As stated above, the heuristic derivation of $S_{\mathrm{corr}}$ proceeds by estimating the minimal area increase $\Delta A$ caused by absorption of a quantum particle with position uncertainty $\Delta x$ and momentum uncertainty $\Delta p$.
-Since the energy of a particle with size $\Delta x$ near the horizon can be estimated by $ E \sim \Delta p$ and considering that the minimal increase in BH area associated with the absorption of such a particle is $\Delta A_\text{min}\sim G E\Delta x$ \cite{Hammad:2015dka}, we obtain from Eq.~\eqref{invers}
+As noted above, the heuristic derivation of $S_{\mathrm{corr}}$ is based on estimating the minimal area increase $\Delta A$ due to the absorption of a quantum particle with position uncertainty $\Delta x$ and momentum uncertainty $\Delta p$.
+Near the horizon, the particle energy can be approximated as $E \sim \Delta p$.
+Since the minimal increase in BH area associated with its absorption is $\Delta A_{\text{min}} \sim G E \Delta x$ \cite{Hammad:2015dka}, from Eq.~\eqref{invers} we obtain

 where we have used $\ell_P^2=G$ and all proportionality factors have been absorbed into the coefficient $\lambda$, which is to be determined.
 Hereafter, unless otherwise specified, the summation index $k$ runs from $1$ to $\infty$.